VedanthB/instaBuy/README.md

 pass: 123456
 ## Deployment

-the project js deployed on vercel
+the project is deployed on vercel

 ## Tech Stack